 Do we have good ransomware protection?

 Ransomware has been the fastest growing digital threat to the healthcare industry over the last two years.
-Ransomware continues to put protected health information at risk in organizations of all sizes from small practices to large hospitals.
+Ransomware continues to put protected health information within health information systems at risk in organizations of all sizes from small practices to large hospitals.
 Remaining HIPAA compliant requires organizations to minimize these attack surfaces and train employees to spot ransomware attacks.
 This training can require a serious time investment from an organization.
 However, from a compliance standpoint, this investment in time and labor will pay dividends if an organization can avoid a major HIPAA breach.
 In addition to training, a healthcare organization will need to invest in a multi-pronged approach to ransomware prevention.
 Advanced SPAM filtering to prevent phishing and spear phishing attacks (major vectors for ransomware), DNS filtering to block access to known malware sites, and deep packet inspection at the firewall level to search for malware signatures.

 Do we have a solid backup strategy?

 As a last fail-safe against ransomware and any other IT related disaster, an organization must have a comprehensive backup solution that takes into account the power of ransomware to encrypt any data the infected machine has access to.
 This can include network shares that aren't mapped as network drives.
 If backups are stored on a network share that can be accessed by workstations, those backups are at risk of being held ransom with the rest of the data on the network.
 An organization must consider how it cordons its local backups off from the rest of the network.
 Additionally, an organization must have offsite backups stored in a geographically distinct and secure location.
 Healthcare organizations must also consider the frequency of their backups.
 Data stolen and data lost (but not stolen) are both considered HIPAA violations.
 A nightly backup might not be enough to ensure compliance.